-BigCommerce serves as a way for legitimate businesses to make a fluid move to online selling.
+BigCommerce (read our full BigCommerce review) serves as a way for legitimate businesses to make a fluid move to online selling.
 By legitimate, I mean that the majority of plans from BigCommerce provide extensive tools and product options for turning your already profitable, or upscaling, business into something special.
 But what is the BigCommerce pricing actually like?
 Is it more expensive or cheaper than the competition?
 That's what we're here to find out, so keep reading to learn more about BigCommerce's prices from the monthly plans to the themes and integrations.

 The service offers a 15-day free trial, which is great for testing out if you have any interest in BigCommerce at all.
 In short, BigCommerce has more features in its standard plan than most platforms provide in their higher plans.
 Even so, it becomes a little tricky figuring out which of the BigCommerce plans are for you, and how much you can truly expect to pay in the end.